Longtime, prolific actor John Saxon passed away on July 25th at the age of 83.

 I am not certain exactly how successful Hudnall was in his execution of Talisman’s character development.
 At times she came across less as focused & determined, and more as bossy & arrogant.
 But I do appreciate that Hudnall at least attempted to make her the focus of his overall storyline.
 I think Byrne came up with a fantastic design for the character, and it was nice to see her in the spotlight here.

 Another highlight of Hudnall’s run was having former Alpha Flight foe Diamond Lil join the team.
-Lil had been involved in the events that had led to the death of Alpha’s original leader James Hudson, aka Guardian, which put her at odds with the team’s current leader, Heather Hudson, aka Vindicator.
-Complicating matters even further, Lil was the ex-girlfriend of Madison Jeffries, who was now engaged to Heather.
+Lil had been involved in the events that had led to the death of Alpha’s original leader James Hudson, aka Guardian, which put her at odds with the team’s current leader, the widowed Heather Hudson, aka Vindicator.
+Complicating matters even further, Lil was the ex-girlfriend of Madison Jeffries, aka Box, who was now engaged to Heather.
 It was apparent that there was still an attraction between Lil and Madison, and the resulting love triangle was present throughout the background of the Sorcerer storyline.

 I also think having Lil join the cast offered an outsider’s perspective on some of the events.
 It was interesting to see her gradual development from a one-time enemy who was regarded with suspicion to a trusted member of the team.
 Plus, during the “Acts of Vengeance” crossover we got to see go toe-to-toe with longtime Spider-Man villain the Scorpion, which was cool.